1. What is the University of the Philippines?

 Meanwhile, the eLib allows them to access the largest database in the Philippines.
 They also have access to other facilities like UP’s many research centers and institutions.

-Spacious campuses in various UP units inspire the students’ youthful and creative energies.
+The spacious campuses in various UP units can inspire the students’ youthful and creative energies.

-Outside the classrooms, students mount theater, dance and musical performances, art exhibits, poetry-reading sessions, film screenings that set their imagination free, quench their thirst for new experiences and explore the dimensions of their creativity.
+Outside the conventional classrooms, students mount theater, dance and musical performances, art exhibits, poetry-reading sessions, and film screenings, that set their imagination free, quench their thirst for new experiences and explore the dimensions of their creativity.
 Many of these endeavors have now gone online due to the public health emergency.

-The vigorous cultural life in UP makes classes beyond the classroom shape a collective consciousness that is critical yet constructive, global yet uniquely Filipino, and imaginative yet rooted in the nation’s heritage.
+The vigorous online and offline cultural life in UP makes classes beyond the classroom shape a collective consciousness that is critical yet constructive, global yet uniquely Filipino, and imaginative yet rooted in the nation’s heritage.

-University of the Philippines System Information Office (UPSIO)
+University of the Philippines Media and Public Relations Office

 Diliman, Quezon City 1101